-Getting Employee Buy In
+Getting Employee Buy-In

 Plus, habits, in general, are difficult to change.
 Once employees have a particular way of completing their work, they often don’t want to veer from that process.

-Getting Senior Leadership Buy In
+Getting Senior Leadership Buy-In

 A culture of knowledge engagement starts from the top down.
 However, senior leaders can also be slow to adopt new technology, as it doesn’t always directly fit into their day-to-day responsibilities.
 Executives tend to focus on big-picture strategy items and may assume that knowledge management doesn’t apply to their roles.
 And when employees notice that leaders and managers aren’t using the technology, they may follow suit, slowing the overall technology adoption.

 To convey the importance of knowledge management—and reduce employee hesitancy—senior leaders should publicly demonstrate their usage of the knowledge management system.
 Often, it’s most effective to work with a champion on the senior leadership team who is specifically tasked with speaking about the value of knowledge management and conveying the importance of adopting the new system.
 This leader can also demonstrate their commitment to knowledge sharing by posting regular updates in the knowledge management platform.
 Posting a short monthly video update, for example, can be an impactful way to show that the knowledge management platform is the organization’s go-to place for the latest trusted information.

 As technology advances and employees are constantly asked to learn new systems, they can experience technology fatigue.
 Many employees find it difficult to focus on their job duties—and complete them efficiently—when they’re continually being asked to update current technology and adopt new tools.